Bluesky at Home » Home Decor » Fabulous Fall Basket Styling Ideas

 Styling the Fall Basket Vignette

 Now let the fun begin.
-I’ll take you through the process exactly how I styled this fall basket vignette.
+I’ll take you through the process of exactly how I styled this fall basket vignette.

 Janelle suggested using a pillow, paper or fabric to stuff the basket and fill it.
 I used a pillow filler.
+This will give more height to your decor.

 Next, she used a piece of fabric to cover the stuffing.
 I had several to choose from.
 I chose this neutral piece.
 It also adds color and texture.